 Zhuhai is a city of 1.4 million people situated at the mouth of the Pearl River in South China.
 The UIC campus is a 15-minute bus ride from the city.
 Average January temperature is 60°F. All majors are welcome to participate.
 The program runs biennially.
 For more information, contact Rick Revoir at email@example.com or Thomas Zelman at firstname.lastname@example.org.

-This program is a biennial month-long interdisplinary service learning program.
-This course examines the concepts of culture, cultural competence and collaboration from an interdisciplinary lens while preparing for a service-learning experience in Tanzania.
-Includes exploration of equity and justice issues through critical examination of personal and professional values in light of the Benedictine values which are also embraced by our hosts -- the Benedictine Sisters of St. Agnes in Tanzania.
+During the preceding spring semester, students enroll in the associated course to examine the concepts of culture, cultural competence and collaboration from an interdisciplinary lens while preparing for the trip to Tanzania.
+The course and trip explore issues of equity and justice through critical examination of personal and professional values in light of the Benedictine values which are also embraced by our hosts -- the Benedictine Sisters of St. Agnes in Tanzania.

 The College of St. Scholastica cosponsors an exchange program with the University of Leipzig, Germany's Medizinische Berufsfachschule (Medical Occupations School).
 This partnership was developed for students in the health science fields, and promotes the integration of language and professional interests in an immersion model.
 During a two-week stay after the end of spring term, St. Scholastica students live with and shadow Leipzig students in their professional training and clinical practice while collecting information for their individual projects in the Spring Leipzig Seminar (GMN 3300).
 Participation in the exchange requires a minimum of one year college/three year's high school German and is recommended at the end of the junior or senior level to maximize professional experience.